Eseosa Sule

-Eseosa Joshua Sule (born 1 April 2006) is a Scottish professional footballer who plays as a forward for Motherwell on loan from club West Bromwich Albion.
+Eseosa Joshua Sule (born 1 April 2006) is a Scottish professional footballer who plays as a forward for Scottish Premiership side St Mirren.

 Club career

 West Bromwich Albion

 Sule started his career with Celtic before joining English side West Bromwich Albion in January 2023.
 On 13 May 2023, he signed his first professional contract with the club.
 On 13 August 2024, he made his professional debut for West Bromwich Albion in a 2–1 defeat to Fleetwood Town in the EFL Cup.
 On 3 July 2025, he signed a new two-year contract with the club.

-Motherwell (loan)

 On 7 July 2025, Sule joined Scottish Premiership side Motherwell on a season-long loan.
 He made his debut for the club on 12 July 2025, in a 2–2 draw with Clyde in the Scottish League Cup.
-In August 2025, Sule returned to West Brom to recovery from injury, and then return to Motherwell once he has recovered from the injury.
+In August 2025, he returned to his parent club to recover from an injury sustained on loan, with the expectation of rejoining Motherwell once fit.
+On 1 January 2026, he returned to West Bromwich Albion after his loan to Motherwell was ended early due to the thigh injury he sustained in August.

+Sule made his league debut for West Bromwich Albion on 10 April 2026, featuring in a 0–0 draw with Millwall in the Championship.